Smertig/banana/docs/api/tg/methods/edit_message_caption.rst

    A JSON-serialized list of special entities that appear in the caption, which can be specified instead of parse_mode

+   .. cpp:member:: optional_t<boolean_t> show_caption_above_media

+   Pass True, if the caption must be shown above the message media.
+Supported only for animation, photo and video messages.

    .. cpp:member:: optional_t<inline_keyboard_markup_t> reply_markup

    A JSON-serialized object for an inline keyboard.